dreamcatcher-tech/network/ideas/Interpulse/Peer Demos.md

+A set of demos that indicate true peer to peer functionality has been achieved
 ## Two engines connected
 In a jest test, start up two engines, each listening on a different tcp address.
 Tell the first one to dial the second.